IEEE-EMBS-Manipal/2023-RnP-Signal_ImageProcessing/README.md

 ## Navigating

-- Tasks are available in the 'Tasks' folders.
+- Tasks are available in the 'Task-\*' folders.
 - Installation instruction